 I reached the Canadian border, and I asked them to take my US green slip.
 Theoretically, this means that when I come to re-enter the US, I will be given a new 90 day slip, which will give me more than enough time to reach the Mexican border.

-Starting from the next day, I am determined to embark on a few weeks of ultra budget, and will try to spend 10 Canadian dollars or less a day.
+So, that's my cycling journey in Alaska over.
+It's Canada now!
+Starting from the next day, I am determined to embark on a few weeks of ultra budget spending, and will try to spend 10 dollars or less a day on the bike tour.